The community outreach program is based at the Grace Christian Center, 5555 W. Grant Line Road, in Banta, and supports families during the holidays.

 Families receiving a food basket have the option of receiving a turkey dinner with mashed potatoes, stuffing and trimmings or a traditional Mexican-style Christmas dinner including tamales, pinto beans and rice.

 Last year, the center helped 113 families totaling 565 people.
-Garrett said the meals will go to 129 families, or about 600 people.
+Garrett said the meals will go to 129 families — about 600 people — this weekend.

 She said 63 of the families asked for the Mexican-style dinner this year.

 “In this community we have both needs,” Garrett said.

 The church’s congregation donated the food for the baskets and began collecting the items beginning in October.

 About 150 volunteers will pack the food baskets at the church starting at 9 a.m.
 Saturday and then deliver them to families from 10 a.m. to 2 p.m.

 Garrett said there is still a great need for food to feed the less fortunate in Tracy.